UCI-Networking-Group/AutoFR/README.md

 ### Debugging Tips

-Thank you for trying to install and run AutoFR, here I provided some debugging tips.
+Thank you for trying AutoFR, here I provide some debugging tips.

 #### InvalidSiteFeedbackException: Expected 10 init states but got X